 - All Different Now: Juneteenth, the First Day of Freedom by Angela Johnson

 - Juneteenth: The Story Behind the Celebration by Edward T. Cotham

 - Watermelon and Red Birds: A Cookbook for Juneteenth and Black Celebrations by Nicole A. Taylor

-And if you would like a closer look at slavery, Black history, and the Civil War, don’t forget to check out MCPL’s wonderful online databases, including Slavery and Anti-Slavery, African-American History, Black Thought and Culture.
+And if you would like a closer look at slavery, Black history, and the Civil War, don’t forget to check out MCPL’s wonderful online databases, including Slavery and Anti-Slavery and Black Thought and Culture.